AritroSaha10/BlindSpotDetection/README.md

 [![Demo Video](https://i.imgur.com/ZLRfkQ5.png)](https://youtu.be/gVqHdGIRrTY)

-## Copyright
+## License
-© 2021 Aritro Saha.
-All rights reserved.

-Modification and redistribution of the source code is not allowed.
+This project is under the GNU General Public License, version 3.
+More info is available in [LICENSE](/LICENSE)